autonompost/whisper-autotranscription/README.md

 ## General Setup Steps

+This project has been testing with the following versions:

+- Terraform 1.3.9
+- Ansible 2.13.4
+- Python 3.10.10
+- openstack client 6.0.0

 In order to use this project, first create your config files as described in the section below.

 ```shell